icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

 ```

 ## Run `yarprobotinterface`
-In order to get the value to be written in the `.xml` file above, `yarprobotinterface` needs to run.
+In order to get the value to be written in the `XML` file above, `yarprobotinterface` needs to run.

 !!!info
     In order to get less messages from the `yarprobotinterface` log it is better to enable the calibration only for the joint that needs to be calibrated.